France Nuyen

-France Nuyen (born France Nguyễn Vân Nga on 31 July 1939) is a French-American actress, model, and psychological counselor.
+France Nuyen (born France Nguyễn Vân Nga on 31 July 1939) is an American actress, model, and psychological counselor.
 She is known to film audiences for playing romantic leads in South Pacific (1958), Satan Never Sleeps (1962), and A Girl Named Tamiko (also 1962), and for playing Ying-Ying St. Clair in The Joy Luck Club (1993).
 She also originated the title role in the Broadway play The World of Suzie Wong, based on the novel of the same name.
 She is a Theatre World Award winner and Golden Globe Award nominee.

 Early life

-Nuyen was born France Nguyễn Vân Nga in Marseille, the daughter of a Romani French mother and a father from French Indochina.
-Her father is widely reported to be Viet; however, Nuyen identifies him and herself as Chinese or Hoa.
-Nuyen’s father abandoned her and her mother when she was young, and she was raised in Marseille by a cousin she calls "an Orchidaceae raiser who was the only person who gave a damn about me."
-During World War II, her mother and grandfather were persecuted by the Nazis for being Romani.
+Nuyen was born in Marseille, the daughter of a Romani French mother and a father from French Indochina.
+Her father is widely reported to be Vietnamese (Kinh); however, Nuyen identifies him and herself as Chinese (Hoa).

 After leaving school at the age of 11, she began studying art and became an artist's model.
-She was later signed to Candy Jones’ agency, and moved to New York City at age 16.
-In 1955, while working as a seamstress, Nuyen was discovered on the beach by Life photographer Philippe Halsman.
+She was later signed to Candy Jones' agency, and moved to New York City at age 16.
+In 1955, Nuyen was discovered while modeling at the Beaux Arts School by Life photographer Philippe Halsman.
 She was featured on the cover of 6 October 1958 issue of Life.